Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints that change owner of a file
+A script that creates an empty file